Try sofatutor for 30 Days

 Solution

-• $a$ is the numerator and is how many parts of the whole we have
+• $a$ is the numerator and shows how many parts of the whole we have

-• $b$ is the denominator and is how many equal parts the whole is divided into
+• $b$ is the denominator and shows how many equal parts the whole is divided into

 For example, one slice of this pizza is $1$ out of $6$ equal parts, so we write $\dfrac{1}{6}$, where $1$ is the numerator and $6$ is the denominator.